I recently met with a group of moms and talked with them about finances and parenting. It was a helpful and fun discussion.

 Begin introducing money concepts to preschoolers.
 If a child is old enough to ask for something in a store, they’re probably old enough to start learning about money.

 You can begin with coin sorting, then move on to counting games, and finally work on pretend play.
-Popular pretend play that kids will naturally gravitate to is shopping.
+Popular pretend to play that kids will naturally gravitate to is shopping.
 A fun cash register can help facilitate this, but it isn’t necessary.

 2. How do you teach your children to save money?